 Prior to joining CEA, Matt worked as a Mortgage Consultant at Countrywide Loans and as a National Accounts Manager at Alansis Corporation.
 Matt obtained his Bachelors of Arts in Literature from the University of California, Santa Cruz (Calif.).
 While there, he studied abroad in Morelia, Mexico and Barcelona, Spain.
 His next anticipated adventure will be a tour through Southeast Asia, with extended stays at each notable surf spot.

-Rebecca serves as NAFSA’s Consular Liaison to the New York Consulate of France through participation in NAFSA’s Education Abroad Regulatory Practice Consular Affairs Liaison Subcommittee.
-She has held this position since 2010 and enjoys helping study abroad advisors and students navigate the French visa process.
+Rebecca serves as NAFSA’s France Country Coordinator through service on NAFSA’s Education Abroad Regulatory Practice Consular Affairs Liaison Subcommittee (CAL).
+She has been on the CAL Subcommittee since 2010, and enjoys helping study abroad advisors and students navigate the French visa process.

 Rebecca holds a Bachelor of Arts in French, History and International Studies from University of Chapel Hill at North Carolina (UNC) and a Master of Arts from NYU in Teaching English to Speakers of Other Languages for adult learners.
 Before joining CEA, Rebecca developed a study abroad program for Dublin Business School.
 She established partner institution and third party provider relationships that doubled the program's annual revenue and was solely responsible for admissions and overall program management and administration.